Six Natural Ways to Deal With Stress

 - Stress Relief for pregnancy

-An amino acid, l-theanine is research-proven to help calm a racing mind and decrease anxiety.
+An amino acid, l-theanine is research-proven to help calm a racing mind.
 It's also not a sedative, so it won't cause drowsiness or decrease alertness, and can even be taken any time of the day.
 While it shouldn't be taken during pregnancy or lactation, it's not habit-forming and won't lead to symptoms of withdrawal if you decide to stop taking it.

-It might be an expected answer, but yoga is proven by a significant amount of research to be helpful for addressing stress, anxiety, and depression.
+It might be an expected answer, but yoga is proven by a significant amount of research to be helpful for addressing stress and negative thoughts.
 It can even work as effectively as medicine when practiced regularly.
 The good news is that you don't have to be an expert, or even flexible, to give it a try.
 With plenty of free videos on YouTube or even apps dedicated to yoga programs, you don't even have to leave your house to give it a try.

 5. Sunshine and Nature